 - a.
-At Spring Budget 2021, the government announced that 130% in-year relief will be available for capital expenditure by companies on most new main rate plant and machinery, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2021 to 31 March 2023.
-This ceases to apply in respect of expenditure incurred from 1 April 2023 onwards. - b.
-At Spring Budget 2023, the government announced that 100% in-year relief (full expensing) will be available for capital expenditure by companies on most new main rate plant and machinery, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2023 to 31 March 2026. - c.
-At Spring Budget 2021, the government announced that 50% first year allowances will be available for capital expenditure by companies on special rate assets, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, from 1 April 2021 to 31 March 2023.
-At Spring Budget 2023, the government announced that this relief will remain available for expenditure incurred until 31 March 2026. - d.
-Annual investment allowance (AIA) is given per business or per group of companies only.
-AIA is allocated against total expenditure on plant and machinery (other than cars), long-life assets and integral features.
-It is optional which class of asset the AIA is allocated against. - e.
-The AIA was due to revert to £200,000 from 1 April 2023.
-Legislation will be introduced in the Spring Finance Bill 2023 to fix the AIA at £1,000,000 on a permanent basis. - f.
+Finance Act 2024 has removed the expiry date of the 100% in-year relief ('full expensing') for capital expenditure by companies on most new main rate plant and machinery, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, which will now be available until further notice. - b.
+Finance Act 2024 has removed the expiry date of the 50% first year allowances for capital expenditure by companies on special rate assets, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, which will now be available until further notice. - c.
+AIA is given per business or per group of companies only, AIA is allocated against total expenditure on plant and machinery (other than cars), long-life assets and integral features.
+It is optional which class of asset the AIA is allocated against. - d.
+Legislation was introduced in Finance (No. 2) Act 2023 to fix the AIA at £1,000,000 on a permanent basis. - e.
 Until 31 March 2021, cars with CO2 emissions between 51g/km and 110g/km were added to the main pool.
 Cars with CO2 emissions that exceed 110g/km were added to the special rate pool.
-As announced at Spring Budget 2020, from 1 April 2021, cars (other than zero emission vehicles) with CO2 emissions up to 50g/km are added to the main pool and cars with CO2 emissions that exceed 50g/km are added to the special rate pool. - g.
-Applies to businesses spending more than £100,000 per annum (the monetary limit) on certain assets with a useful life of 25 years or more. - h.
-Applies to a prescribed list of assets covering: electrical systems; cold water systems; space or water heating systems, ventilation, air cooling or purification systems (and any floor or ceiling comprised in such systems); lifts, escalators or moving walkways; and external solar shading. - Until 31 March 2021, new and unused cars with CO2 emissions not exceeding 50g/km and electric vans were eligible for a 100% first-year allowance.
-From 1 April 2021, only zero emission cars and electric vans are eligible for the 100% first-year allowance. - Available to businesses incurring capital expenditure in carrying out R&D or providing facilities for carrying out R&D relating to their trade. - k.
-At Budget 2018, the government announced the introduction of a new Structures and Buildings Allowance (SBA) for new qualifying non-residential structures and buildings.
-Relief is available on eligible construction costs incurred on or after 29 October 2018, at an annual rate of three percent from 1 April 2020.
+As announced at Spring Budget 2020, from 1 April 2021, cars (other than zero emission cars) with CO2 emissions up to 50g/km are added to the main pool and cars with CO2 emissions that exceed 50g/km are added to the special rate pool. - Applies to businesses spending more than £100,000 per annum (the monetary limit) on certain assets with a useful life of 25 years or more. - g.
+Applies to a prescribed list of assets covering: electrical systems; cold water systems; space or water heating systems, ventilation, air cooling or purification systems (and any floor or ceiling comprised in such systems); lifts, escalators or moving walkways; and external solar shading. - h.
+Until 31 March 2021, new and unused cars with CO2 emissions not exceeding 50g/km and electric vans were eligible for a 100% first-year allowance.
+From 1 April 2021, only zero emission cars and electric vans are eligible for the 100% first-year allowance. - Available to businesses incurring capital expenditure in carrying out R&D or providing facilities for carrying out R&D relating to their trade. - j.
+At Budget 2018, the government announced the introduction of SBAs for new qualifying non-residential structures and buildings.
+Relief is available on eligible construction costs from 29 October 2018, at an annual rate of 3% (on a straight line basis) from 1 April 2020.

 At Spring Budget 2021, the government confirmed that an enhanced 100% capital allowance rate is available until 30 September 2026 for companies investing in main rate and special rate plant and machinery for use in Freeport tax sites, where Freeport tax sites have been designated.
+At Autumn Statement 2023, the date was extended until 30 September 2031 for Freeport tax sites in England, with the equivalent date in Scotland and Wales being September 2034 (as announced at the Spring Budget 2024).

-Similarly, an enhanced 10% rate of Structures and Buildings Allowances is available for the construction or renovation of non-residential structures and buildings within designated Freeport tax sites where the structure or building is brought into use on or before 30 September 2026.
+Similarly, an enhanced 10% rate of Structures and Buildings Allowances is available for the construction or renovation of non-residential structures and buildings within designated Freeport tax sites where the structure or building is brought into use on or before 30 September 2031 in England and September 2034 in Scotland and Wales.